ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-asia.md

 - provide an 'abuse' address on this block in order to receive complaints.
 - configure [Reverses](https://docs.ovh.com/asia/en/dedicated/optimise-email-sending/#configure-the-reverse-ip) on all IPs correctly.

-This operation will enable you to simultaneously isolate the IP and domain reputation if you send emails for various domains, to receive the complaints, and thus do what is necessary to get unblocked by various organisations.
+This operation will enable you to simultaneously isolate the IP and domain reputation if you send emails from various domains, to receive the complaints, and thus do what is necessary to get unblocked by various organisations.
 It also enables you to locate a problem more quickly on a form that uses domain X or Y, as the emails are not sent out from the same IP and don't have the same reverse.

 **Email Content**